Dec 18, 2017 Think Bigger With Your Promotional Items

 The truth is, it is completely and utterly up to you whether or not your promotional products are effective or ineffective.
 The amount of thought you put into your promotional product campaign is directly proportional to its outcome.

-I’ve referenced plenty of times in the past about the 7 Steps to Creating a Successful Promotional Products Campaign, but what I’m suggesting now is above and beyond those basic steps.
+In past articles, I’ve frequently referenced the 7 Steps to Creating a Successful Promotional Products Campaign, but what I’m suggesting now is above and beyond those necessary steps.
 It’s time to shine.
 I’m now asking you to show your stuff.
 It’s time to be memorable and start making your promotional items work to meet your goals.
 The time has come to think BIGGER with your promotional items.

-The main purpose of most promotional products is to promote awareness – whether that be your company, organization, event, or cause.
+The primary purpose of most promotional products is to promote awareness – whether that be your company, organization, event, or cause.
 To effectively do that, you have to ensure you are giving away the right products to the right people with the right message.
-With promotional products, the real estate for your message can sometimes be limited by small print areas.
-However, when you combine multiple products together along with custom packaging, your ad copy real estate dramatically increases.
+With promotional products, the real estate for your message if often limited by small print areas.
+However, when you combine multiple products along with custom packaging, your ad copy real estate dramatically increases.

-By kitting together multiple promotional products, you will make a much bigger impact on the recipients.
+By kitting together multiple promotional products, you will make a much more significant impact on the recipients.
 The custom packaging allows you to create a more cohesive campaign.
 For additional effectiveness, you can include well-designed, to-the-point, printed collateral inside the kit to bring home your message.

 Think about some of the higher valued items you have purchased over the past few years.
 The manufacturer spent a lot of time and money on the packaging.
 But why “waste” money on fancy packaging?